kbetlach/kbetlach.github.io/lotr_quiz/README.md

 Nothing too fancy!
 Simply open it up with your favorite web browser to view it!

-It can be found here: (https://kbetlach.github.io/homework04/)
+It can be found here: (https://kbetlach.github.io/lotr_quiz/)

 #####Status

-The program is incomplete.
-The user will be able to start the quiz, and cycle through the questions, and the program knows when a question was answered correctly or incorrectly.
-Unfortunately, I didn't have the time to style it as nicely as I wanted, and play with the media queries for smaller screens.

-I didn't have time to code in saving scores to local storage or making the view highscores button functional.
-I simply ran out of time before it was due.
-I plan to revisit this and complete it in a way that I am happy with.
+The program is mostly complete.
+The quiz is 100% functional, but for now the highscore / local storage feature is not active.
+I intend to return to this and complete it at a later date.

 ######Sources and Inspiration

-I found this assignment to be difficult.
+I found this assignment to be difficult when it was first given.
 Chris and all the TAs helped me at various points by helping me revise code, or at least give me ideas to try on my own.
 Big thanks to them!

-I'm pretty satisfied with what I was able to get through, but wish I could have completed it in full.
-I am most proud of the timer I was able to create.
+Upon revisiting this a few months later and having a better understanding of JavaScript, I was able to tighten it up and reformat code, leaving it in a much more complete state than the first time around.

+It was fun to learn about timers and setting intervals for this assignment.
+That was probably my favorite part to play around with.
+This is my timer function:

-function startQuiz() {
+"function timer() {
-  event.preventDefault();
+  directions.style.display = "none";
+  secondLeft = 75
+  userScore = 0
+  currentQuestion = 0
-  var timerInterval = setInterval(function() {
+  interval = setInterval(function () {
     secondsLeft--;
-    timeEl.textContent = secondsLeft + " seconds left!";
+    countdown.textContent = secondsLeft

-    directionsEl.style.display = "none";

-    if(secondsLeft === 0) {
-      clearInterval(timerInterval);
-      alert("BZZZZZZZZT!
-You're out of time!");
-    }

   }, 1000);

-  console.log(myQuestions[myQuestionsIndex])
-  nextQuestion();
-}

-All in this one function, the quiz starts, the timer begins counting down, the first question appears, and the directions on the home screen disappears, and alerts the user when time has run out.
-Not too bad for one function!
+}"

+The timer is then called within the function that starts the quiz, so every time the quiz starts, the user's score and the countdown is reset.
+Pretty fun to mess around with!